 Diagnosis of musculoskeletal infection

 You’ll undergo a comprehensive physical examination with one of our musculoskeletal infection physicians.
 During your visit, you and your doctor will talk about your condition, symptoms, medical history and any prior treatments.

 Your doctor may order diagnostic tests to help in determining the cause of your infection.
 These tests may include imaging studies, such as X-rays, magnetic resonance imaging (MRI) or computed tomography (CT) scan, to help your doctor see possible anomalies in your bones, joints and soft tissues.

-Your doctor also may order a joint fluid analysis, a test that uses a needle to withdraw a sample of your joint fluid for examination; a complete blood count (CBC) to measure your red and white blood cells and hemoglobin and an erythrocyte sedimentation rate (ESR) test and/or C-reactive protein (CRP) test to check for inflammation in the body.
+Your doctor also may order a joint fluid analysis, a test that uses a needle to withdraw a sample of your joint fluid for examination.
+We may perform blood work including a complete blood count (CBC) to measure your red and white blood cells and hemoglobin and an erythrocyte sedimentation rate (ESR) test and/or C-reactive protein (CRP) test to check for inflammation in the body.

 Most patients come to us by referral because they’ve experienced chronic infection lasting days, months or even years that cannot be successfully treated by their primary care or other physician.